WJTA: Local programming

 In April 2014, WJTA's live studio was upgraded to newer equipment including a new audio console, telephone interface, microphones and a digital audio processor providing consistent clean modulated sound on the air and online along with EWTN programming now provided by a digital receiver replacing the satellite dish which was destroyed in a 2012 summer derecho storm.

-WJTA and simulcast sisters WOHA and W204CU also streams its audio by means of its own smartphone app.
+WJTA and simulcast sister WOHA also streams its audio by means of its own smartphone app.

 In January 2017 WJTA began simulcasting for the Findlay area on FM translator W256CJ at 99.1 mHz.
 This translator was previously used as a booster station for WBIE in Delphos which aired programming from American Family Radio.